 - Share Your Story – Help others through their journey by sharing your cystinosis and rare disease experiences.
 Email email@example.com

 - Connect – Attend a cystinosis conference or events to meet others

 - Lend Your Talent – We are always creating new programs within the community.
 Donating your skill could be a great asset!
 Examples include but are not limited to: photography, writing, editing, graphic art

 - Fundraise – We can help navigate your fundraiser and determine the best plan based on your location, passion and availability.
 For those on social media, Facebook has made it simple to fundraise by using this link

 - Volunteer – Join a CRN committee and make a difference in the lives of others impacted by cystinosis.
 Areas include: Family Support, Research, Development, Finance, Education and Awareness, Membership and Professional and Medical Advisory

 - Donate Funds – Direct donations help fund research and our mission

 - Participate – Cystinosis research studies are currently recruiting volunteers.
 Check out our Participation page to access the latest list

 - Get Social – Hear from individuals and caregivers living with cystinosis from around the world.
-Visit our public Facebook page and/or request access to our private online community.
+Visit our public Facebook page and request access to our private online community.
 Additional social channels accessible through our website footer icons

 Email firstname.lastname@example.org to learn more or call 847-735-0471.